SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-15-spirit-of-complicated-people.md

 here:
 - A bunch of armored soldiers, armed with spears or pikes, are on a bridge.
 - They appear to be forcibly throwing someone off the bridge, upside-down.
-It's unlikely to be a friendly dunking.
+It's unlikely to be a friendly fraternity dunking prank.
 - In the foreground, a well-dressed woman with coiffed hair (likely a noble), is watching under what appear to be the dual influences of a cherub to her left and another soldier on her right.